Tara Singh Varma: Singh Varma Affair

 In 2000 Singh Varma claimed that she was less able to perform her work as Member of Parliament.
 Twice she appeared in the House of Representatives in a wheelchair.
 She claimed to suffer from an incurable form of cancer and announced that she would leave the House of Representatives to prepare for the end of her life.

-In June 2001 the TROS television show Opgelicht?! (in English Conned?!) discovered that Singh Varma did not suffer from cancer.
+In June 2001 the TROS television show Opgelicht?! (in English "Conned?!") discovered that Singh Varma did not suffer from cancer.
 Moreover, according to this program, Singh Varma had not fulfilled financial promises to the Indian development organization Ninash Foundation, which had put the organization into financial problems.

 First Singh Varma denied both claims and sued the journalists.
-In August 2001 she claimed that she had not suffered from cancer and instead suffered from post traumatic stress disorder after self-fabricated far right threats and her commitment to the victims of the plane crash in the Bijlmermeer.
+In August 2001 she claimed that she had not suffered from cancer and instead suffered from post-traumatic stress disorder after self-fabricated far-right threats and her commitment to the victims of the plane crash in the Bijlmermeer.
 In 2002 she publicly apologized for her actions.
 She denied lying on purpose about her diseases and stated that she suffered from delusions and medical condition called pseudologia fantastica.
-Paul Rosenmöller, political leader of the GreenLeft at the time writes that he felt "cheated and angry" because of her revelations.
+Paul Rosenmöller, political leader of the GroenLinks at the time writes that he felt "cheated and angry" because of her revelations.